 Do all gene variations lead to disease?

-More than 99% of the genome is the same in all humans.
 The changes or variants in the DNA sequence of a gene might change the way that gene works.
 Some variants in the genome are commonly found throughout the population, and some are rare.
 Some gene variants have no effect on your health, however, other variants may affect your health, your responses to particular medications or cause genetic conditions.

 For more information on genetic conditions and genomic testing, see Resources for Participants.